3schwartz/fga-operator/docs/README.md

         define owner: [user]
 ```

+This request will:
-It will create a store with the same name in OpenFGA and make Kubernetes resource `Store`.
+- Create a store with the same name in OpenFGA.
+- Create a Kubernetes resource `Store`.

 ```
 apiVersion: extensions.openfga-controller/v1
 kind: Store